oscar-system/oscar-website/about.md

 * easy access to standard third-party libraries, (e.g., for string manipulation, visualisation, networking).

-Julia will serve as an integration layer allowing the four cornerstones to communicate in a more profound way than through unidirectional interfaces.
-Furthermore it will serve as high-level language for implementing efficient algorithms utilizing all cornerstones.
+Julia serves as an integration layer allowing the four cornerstones to communicate in a more direct way than through unidirectional interfaces.
+Furthermore it serves as high-level language for implementing efficient algorithms utilizing all cornerstones.